top of page

 • 4 min read

-A former top-tier HR evaluator, Naeema Gilani, specializes in transforming brilliant but "invisible" managers into commanding executives.
+A former top-tier HR evaluator, Naeema Siddiqui, specializes in transforming brilliant but "invisible" managers into commanding executives.
 She is a leadership strategist and the author of Respect At First Sight: Body Language Secrets for Leaders.

-Executive Contributor Naeema Gilani
+Executive Contributor Naeema Siddiqui

 In the quiet, high-stakes atmosphere of the corporate boardroom, a recurring tragedy plays out, one that costs the global economy trillions but remains largely undiagnosed.
 It begins with a celebration, the promotion of a technical genius, a "star" contributor whose technical mastery is undisputed.
 But the moment they take their seat at the head of the table, their brilliance vanishes.
 They are talked over in meetings, their directives are met with inertia, and their presence seems to dissolve into the background.